conveyal/geom2gtfs/README.md

 You can specify a property `create_stops`.
 If true (default), stops will be created even if there is nothing nearby to snap them to.
 If false, these stop locations will be skipped (useful for routes that run along highways, for example).

 Specify the name of the shapefile property where the route id is kept.
+If this property is omitted, or if the shapefile doesn't contain it, route ID's will be generated.
+This of course means that each route can be represented by but a single feature.

       "route_id_prop_name":"ROUTE",
 Specify the name of the shapefile property where the route name is kept.
+Will be set to the route ID if this property is omitted or the shapefile doesn't contain it.

       "route_name_prop_name":"ROUTE",
 Specify the ‘service windows’.
 Each entry in the list specifies the service window name, is starting time, and its ending time, both in hours since midnight.
 For example “peak_am” runs from 6am to 9am.
 The shapefile must contain a property with the same name as each service window, filled out with the service level for that frequency.
 For example the route “1” has a property “peak_am” with value “15.0”.